epsilon537/boxlambda/_posts/24-01-06-interconnect.markdown

 comments: true
 ---

+*Updated 23 December 2025:*
+- *Corrected link to UpdateMem and XPM Memories in documentation.*
+- *Removed reference to 'On WSL' documentation.*
+- *Fixed von Neumann and Harvard waveform diagrams.*

 ![BoxLambda with revised interconnect.](../assets/Arch_Diagram_Interconnect_Focus.png)

 *The BoxLambda Architecture Diagram with Revised Interconnect and Harvard Architecture.*

 When you develop in public, you make embarrassing mistakes in public.
 Somehow, I failed to see that after implementing the PicoRV DMA optimizations (**picorv_dma_2** tag), the design no longer met the timing requirements...
 Yeah, I know.

 I parked the task of adding keyboard and mouse support to the project and switched gears to address the timing issue.
 This led to the following chain of events:
 1. The test build with the timing issue is currently just a set of cores loosely organized along a shared bus.
 This is not BoxLambda's final architecture.
 Rather than analyze the timing of this throwaway architecture, I should switch over to the intended architecture and analyze any timing issues in that context.